 We also provide Physiotherapy services at a number of local aged care facilities.

 Our Physiotas Physiotherapists are the best people to find you the right equipment for your everyday injury prevention use or for your rehabilitation.
 Whether it be a pillow, knee brace, walking frame, or an orthotic for your shoe, our physiotherapists can help you find the right aide or piece of equipment for you and to help you fit it and use it properly to maximise it’s effectiveness.

-Our Physiotas Physiotherapists offer a range of other services that can help you such as paediatric physiotherapy, post operation rehabilitation, Clinical Pilates, just to name a few!
+Our Physiotas Physiotherapists offer a range of other services that can help you such as paediatric physiotherapy, post operation rehabilitation, Pilates, just to name a few!
 To find out if we can help you just call or contact your local Physiotas clinic.